MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > [!IMPORTANT]
 > - This policy setting only applies if you are installing or updating to the following versions of Microsoft 365 Apps:
 >    - Version 1906 or later of Current Channel
->    - Version 1902 (Build 11328.20368) or later of Semi-Annual Enterprise Channel or Semi-Annual Enterprise Channel (Preview)
+>    - Version 1902 or later of Semi-Annual Enterprise Channel or Semi-Annual Enterprise Channel (Preview)
 >    - Version 2003 or later of Monthly Enterprise Channel
 > - To use this policy setting, download at least version 4882.1000 of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030), which were released on July 9, 2019.